Phone photography tips for travellers

 And be as mobile with your feet as your phone is!
 Walk around to get the best angles and framing rather than simply taking a picture from wherever you happen to be standing.

-Explore the modes on your phone
+Explore your phone photography modes

 New mobile phones now come with a whole range of different settings and modes to allow you to really mix up your style and capture the best travel photos possible.
 Play around with them and learn how they work.